Robust Uniform Inference for Quantile Treatment Effects in Regression Discontinuity Designs: Simulation Studies

 \section{Simulation Studies}

 We conduct simulation studies for the fuzzy quantile RDD -- see Sections \ref{sec:overview} and \ref{sec:a:FQRD}.
-We also conducted simulation studies for the other cases -- see Appendix \ref{sec:simulation}.
-We follow the procedure outlined in Appendix \ref{sec:practical_guideline} for choices of bandwidths in finite sample.
+We also conduct simulation studies for the other cases -- see Appendix \ref{sec:simulation}.
+We follow the procedure outlined in Appendix \ref{sec:practical_guideline} for choices of bandwidths in finite samples.
 The kernel function that we use is the Epanechnikov kernel.
 All the other procedures exactly follow the guideline in Section \ref{sec:a:FQRD}.

 To systematically evaluate the hypothesis testing for the hypotheses of uniform treatment nullity and treatment homogeneity presented in Section \ref{sec:overview}, we consider the following data generating process.
 We generate an i.i.d. sample $\{(Y_i,D_i,X_i)\}_{i=1}^n$ through the following data generating process: